Cell phone manufacturers from China enjoy about 50 per cent market share in the Indian handset segment, according to a Chinese website.

 In many cases, consumers were aware what they were buying a fake but they still went for it as the phone worked well and its price was right for them.

-Some Chinese made non branded phones also offered features such as television with and dual cards, which bigger brands refused to provide at that time and at that price.
+Some Chinese made non branded phones also offered features such as Analog television with Antenna and dual SIM cards, which bigger brands refused to provide at that time and at that price.

 Chinese handset manufacturers, however, sacrificed other features such as Bluetooth, internal storage space and capacitive touchscreens.